Realm-of-Konun/.github/profile/README.md

 Experience:
 ### End of form
 Put this in disscusions in Realm-of-Konun repository.
 Your application will be reviewed quickly.
+Please also consider wether you would like to join the art/programming/sound teams for ease of communication.